AwesomeNine/Database/README.md

 This package is an expressive query builder for WordPress, it ease the SQL generation and takes care of sanitization of data as well.

+### Data Sanitisation

+The purpose of this library is to provide an **expressive** and **safe*** way to run queries against your WordPress database (typically involving custom tables).

+To this end all **values** provided are escaped, but note that **column and table** names are not yet escaped.
+In any case, even if they were you should be whitelisting any allowed columns/tables: otherwise using user-input, or other untrusted data to determine the column/table could allow an attacker to retrieve data they shouldn't or generate a map of your database.

+---

 ## 💾 Installation

 ``` bash